15 Unusual Things to Do in Sydney

-But there are also lots of unusual things you can do in Sydney.
-Unique, and sometimes even strange, activities that not many people know about or don’t make time for.
+While Sydney is home to some of Australia’s most famous and popular landmarks and tourist attractions, there are also lots of unusual things one can do in Sydney.
+Unique, fun, and even strange activities that many people don’t know about or don’t make time for.

 The Rocks in Sydney